 - add relevant documents that substantiate your opinion, if there are any

-The institution itself or its supervising (or otherwise competent) authority will assess whether the institution has acted lawfully and, if it has not acted lawfully, may order compensation.
+The institution employing you or its supervising authority will assess whether the institution has acted lawfully and, if it has not acted lawfully, may order compensation.

 Appeal to Administrative court

 The Administrative court will assess whether the data user has acted lawfully.
-If it has not acted lawfully and has caused you damage, the court may oblige the institution to provide compensation.
+If the data user has not acted lawfully and it has caused you damage, the court may oblige the institution to order compensation.

 Articles 92, 96